Prioritisation: What Changes First

 Freshly has ninety subscribers in Perth after one month.
 Sam tracks the number.
 Greenbox has two hundred and thirty-one.
 But Freshly’s growth rate is steeper.
 Dave reported that Rachel got a call from them last week.
 Rachel told them to get stuffed, but Rachel is one farmer.

 Greenbox raises its funding.
 The board is satisfied.
 Churn is dropping.
 The two-tier model is expanding the market without cannibalising the existing one.
-The team understands the customer, not the customer they imagined at the Margaret River market, but the real one, the one who hires Greenbox so that dinner is already decided when they walk through the door.
+The team understands the subscriber, not the customer they imagined at the Margaret River market, but the real one, the one who hires Greenbox so that dinner is already decided when they walk through the door.

 That’s product-market fit.
 Not a guess.
 Evidence.

-The codebase that five people understood becomes a system fifteen people need to work in.
+The codebase that five people understood becomes a system twelve people need to work in.
 The architecture that worked at startup scale starts creaking.
 New developers join and don’t know why things are built the way they are.
 A change in the billing module breaks the delivery scheduler because nobody realised they were coupled.
 Tom fixes it in an hour, but the look on his face says he knows: this will happen again, and next time it might not be the billing module.
 It might be the substitution engine, or the allergen flags, or something that sends the wrong produce to the wrong person.

 The techniques from the first two series got Greenbox here.
 But “here” is a different kind of problem.
 Not “what should we build?” but “how do we build at scale without the system collapsing under its own weight?”